-MDE OSE's Results Driven Accountability system includes a system of incentives and sanctions.
+MDE OSE's RDA system includes a system of incentives and sanctions.
 Each LEA must respond in writing to all monitoring findings.
-If an LEA does not respond or take action to correct identified noncompliance within a reasonable time, as required, the MDE OSE will take additional actions.
-Potential MDE OSE incentive and enforcement options available to use with the LEA include:
+If an LEA does not respond or take action to correct identified noncompliance within a reasonable time, as required, MDE OSE takes additional actions to ensure correction.
+Incentive and enforcement options available to the LEA include:

-- Technical assistance based on LEA's specific area(s) of need - Decreased reporting requirements when noncompliance is corrected in a shorter timeline - Recognition of timely correction through points added to determinations or risk assessment scores - Additional on-site monitoring - Special conditions on the LEA's IDEA subgrant awards
+- Technical assistance tailored to address an LEA's specific area(s) of need - Decreased reporting requirements when noncompliance is corrected in a shorter timeline - Recognition of timely correction through points added to determinations or risk assessment scores - Additional on-site monitoring - Special conditions on the LEA's IDEA subgrant awards